LSSTDESC/firecrownx/README.md

 ## Beginner's guide

 ### Cluster_model examples for running the prediction and likelihood examples:
-(1) make sure that you have installed [firecrown](https://firecrown.readthedocs.io/en/latest/install_quick.html), and have setup the firecrown conda environment (if using).
+1. Make sure that you have installed [firecrown](https://firecrown.readthedocs.io/en/latest/install_quick.html), and have setup the firecrown conda environment (if using).
-(2) If you haven't done it yet, make sure you've installed or can use jupyter notebook.
+2. If you haven't done it yet, make sure you've installed or can use jupyter notebook.
-(3) The cluster abundance prediction.ipynb makes cluster abundance (counts) predictions for one set of inpute parameters (cosmology and richness-mass scaling relation parameters).
+3. The cluster abundance prediction.ipynb makes cluster abundance (counts) predictions for one set of inpute parameters (cosmology and richness-mass scaling relation parameters).
 You may wish to try to run this notebook first.
-(4) Before running the `build_likelihood.ipynb`, first you need to generate the sacc files.
+4. Before running the `build_likelihood.ipynb`, first you need to generate the sacc files.
 You can do so by going to your `${FIRECROWN_DIR}/examples/cluster_number_counts/` folder and run `generate_rich_mean_mass_sacc_data.py`.
-(5) `build_likelihood.ipynb` builds a likelihood and compute likelihood for one set of input parameters and observational data points.
+5. `build_likelihood.ipynb` builds a likelihood and compute likelihood for one set of input parameters and observational data points.
-(6) If you would like to run a chain based on those predictions and likelihoods, there are cosmosis ini files that live in the `${FIRECROWN_DIR}/examples/cluster_number_counts/` folder. you can run those using cosmosis commands.
+6. If you would like to run a chain based on those predictions and likelihoods, there are cosmosis ini files that live in the `${FIRECROWN_DIR}/examples/cluster_number_counts/` folder. you can run those using cosmosis commands.

-Currently, it supports Cobaya, CosmoSIS, and NumCosmo, providing the necessary classes or modules to allow users the sampling frameworks to call any Firecrown likelihood from within those samplers.